fhoedemakers/pico-smsplus/README.md

 ## System requirements - What do yo need?

-> Other configurations are possible, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
+> For more detailed instructions and other configurations, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
 (For using a breadboard with components or how to use an Original NES or WII-classic controller.)

 ## For Raspberry Pi Pico / Pico W